MananDoshi1301/Javascript_Work/Leaderboard/README.md

-<h1>Javascript Projejct for maintaining a leaderboard of 10 participants</h1>
+<h1>Javascript Project for maintaining a leaderboard of 10 participants</h1>